1973 Atlantic hurricane season

 The 1973 Atlantic hurricane season was a below average tropical cyclone season overall.
-Of the 24 tropical or subtropical cyclones which developed, only 8 became named storms, and of those, only 4 became hurricanes, with 1 reaching major hurricane status (Category 3 or higher) on the newly implemented Saffir–Simpson hurricane wind scale.
+Of the 14 tropical or subtropical cyclones which developed, 12 became nameable storms, and of those, 5 became hurricanes, with 1 reaching major hurricane status (Category 3 or higher) on the newly implemented Saffir–Simpson hurricane wind scale.

 The season officially began on June 1 and ended on November 30.
 These dates, adopted by convention, historically describe the period in each year when most tropical cyclones form in the North Atlantic.
 However, the formation of subtropical or tropical cyclones is possible at any time of the year, as demonstrated this season by the formation of multiple pre-season systems, none of which attained storm strength.
 The first named storm of the year, Hurricane Alice, did not form until July 1.

 Two of the season's landfalling storms had severe impacts.
 In August, Hurricane Brenda struck the eastern coast of the Bay of Campeche, killing 10 people in Campeche, and causing the worst flooding there in decades.
-Then, early in September, Tropical Storm Delia hit the northwestern Gulf of Mexico coast, inundating parts of Texas and Louisiana with significant rainfall, which resulted in 5 fatalities and $6 million (1973 USD) in damage.
+Then, early in September, Hurricane Delia hit the northwestern Gulf of Mexico coast, inundating parts of Texas and Louisiana with significant rainfall, which resulted in 5 fatalities and $6 million (1973 USD) in damage.
 The most intense cyclone of the season was Hurricane Ellen, which reached Category 3 strength during its trek over open water.
-Also, the season's final named storm, Tropical Storm Gilda, was meteorologically significant in that it became the first documented tropical cyclone on record to transition into a subtropical cyclone.
+Also, the season's final named storm, Tropical Storm Gilda, was meteorologically significant in that it became the first documented tropical cyclone on record to transition into a subtropical cyclone after having transitioned to an extratropical cyclone.

 Season summary

-The first storm of the 1973 hurricane season, forming in mid-April, developed more than a month before the official start of the season.
+The first storm of the 1973 hurricane season, forming in late April, developed more than a month before the official start of the season.
 Several other short-lived, weak depressions formed before and during June; however, none reached storm intensity.
 The first named storm, Alice, formed on July 1.
 Tracking generally to the north, Alice also became the first hurricane of the season as well as the first known cyclone to impact Bermuda during July.
-Shortly after Alice dissipated over Atlantic Canada, another depression formed.
-By the end of July, two more non-developing depressions formed and the first subtropical cyclone, given the name Alfa, developed off the east coast of the United States.
+By the end of July, an unnamed tropical storm formed, which was closely followed by the formation of the season's first subtropical cyclone, given the name Alfa, developing off the east coast of the United States.
 This storm was short-lived and dissipated on August 2 just offshore southern Maine.
-The first half August was relatively quiet, with only one depression forming.
+The remainder of the first half of August featured no storms.
 However, later in the month, the season's second hurricane, Brenda, formed in the northwestern Caribbean.
 Peaking just below Category 2 status on the newly introduced Saffir–Simpson hurricane scale, Brenda made the first recorded landfall in the Mexican State of Campeche.